Shannon family: Mama June: From Not to Hot

 Mama June: From Not to Hot premiered on We TV on February 24, 2017.
-A second season aired the following year.
+The show was later rebranded as Mama June: Road to Redemption and Mama June: Family Crisis.

 Dancing with the Stars: Juniors

 Alana appeared on Dancing with the Stars: Juniors, a spin-off of Dancing with the Stars that featured child stars and dancers.
 She was eliminated in the fourth week.

 The Masked Singer

 In 2021, Alana and June competed in season six of The Masked Singer as the wild card contestant "Beach Ball" which was the first contestant to have a double-sided head.
 Both faces were operated in the style of a puppet while its body was a vehicle with a hidden door on its body that they can enter and exit through.
 When eliminated and unmasked on week six where the character debuted, it was revealed that Alana operated the front face while June operated the back face.
 In addition, they had to put up with the heat inside and had to be careful not to accidentally drive "Beach Ball" off the stage.
 Due to her age at the time, Honey Boo Boo beat JoJo Siwa's record as the youngest contestant on the show.